nyumathclinic/latex-gotham/README.md

-# beamerthemeGotham
+# latex-gotham

-A beamer theme for the NYU visual identity
+LaTeX packages for the NYU visual identity.

+## Contents

+So far there are two latex “modules” in this bundle:

+* `beamerthemeGotham` installs a beamer presentation theme called `Gotham`.

+* `xcolor-nyu` provides names for the colors prescribed by the NYU website.

 ## Installation